qtcad.device.many_body module

 num_states (int, optional) – Number of single-particle states to consider, starting from the lowest eigenvalue.
 Default: 2.

 n_degen (int, optional) – Degeneracy of the single particle states.
-Can be used for e.g. valley degeneracy, spin, … Default: 2.
+Can be used for e.g. spin, … Default: 2.

 num_particles (range or list of int, optional) – Numbers of particles to solve for.
 Each integer value \(N\) labels an \(N\)-particle subspace to consider in the many-body solver.
 If None, considers all \(N\)-particle subspaces allowed by the basis states, i.e., a maximum particle number equal to \(n_\mathrm{states}\times n_\mathrm{degen}\).
 Default: None.

-precision (float, optional) – Relative precision to use upon performing the Coulomb integration Default: 1e-6.
+precision (float, optional) – Relative precision to use upon performing the Coulomb integration.
+Only used in the “basic” Coulomb integral filtering method.
+Default: 1e-6.

 alpha (float, optional) – Lever arm of the gate of interest over the electronic structure of the device.
 Default: 1.

-overlap (bool, optional) – If False, neglect overlapping terms in the Coulomb interaction matrix.
+overlap (bool, optional) – If False, neglect overlapping terms in the Coulomb integrals matrix.
+This argument is ignored for holes (overlap terms are always included in this case).
 Default: True.

 cutoff (float) – Relative cutoff on Coulomb integrals (with respect to the largest integral) below which Coulomb integrals are neglected.
+Only used in the “basic” Coulomb integral filtering method.
 Default: 1e-6

 - __init__(inp_dict=None)